hellfritz19/twenty11cluetrain17/start1/about.md

 !SLIDE center smaller
 # 10. As a result, markets are getting smarter, more informed, more organized.
 Participation in a networked market changes people fundamentally.

+!SLIDE center smaller
+# 11. People in networked markets have figured out that they get far better information and support from one another than from vendors.
+So much for corporate rhetoric about adding value to commoditized products.

+!SLIDE center smaller
+# 12. There are no secrets.
+The networked market knows more than companies do about their own products.
+And whether the news is good or bad, they tell everyone.

+!SLIDE center smaller
+# 13. What's happening to markets is also happening among employees.
+A metaphysical construct called "The Company" is the only thing standing between the two.

+!SLIDE center smaller
+# 14. Corporations do not speak in the same voice as these new networked conversations.
+To their intended online audiences, companies sound hollow, flat, literally inhuman.

+!SLIDE center smaller
+# 15. In just a few more years, the current homogenized "voice" of business—the sound of mission statements and brochures—will seem as contrived and artificial as the language of the 18th century French court.